Uncertainty in Larimer Square

 Amending the legal protections for Larimer Square or the adjacent Lower Downtown Historic District, which would be necessary if tall buildings were placed in the district, would not only forever alter the authenticity, scale and context of this irreplaceable historic asset, but also would have far-reaching and dangerous policy consequences for historic buildings and districts citywide.

 Historic Denver and our preservation partners believe there are solutions for Larimer Square that do not require demolition or out-of-context buildings.
 Larimer Square can continue to evolve with new uses and spaces that meet the community’s current needs and desires, while respecting the essential qualities and integrity of the block as outlined in the legal protections established nearly fifty years ago.
 The protections are not designed to prevent change and evolution, or to encase the block “in amber,” but to guide it thoughtfully and carefully so that the historic buildings and context remain intact.

-Historic Denver and our partners have shared numerous ideas and resources that should be part of a solution moving forward, including federal and state tax credits that could translate to more than $20 million dollars in incentives for rehabilitation.
+Historic Denver has shared numerous ideas and resources that should be part of a solution moving forward, including federal and state tax credits that could translate to more than $20 million dollars in incentives for rehabilitation.
 We presented to Larimer Associates and Urban Villages our analysis that shows how 200,000 square feet can be added to the block while respecting the building fabric and the legal protections.
 We are willing to work with the owners and partners to fund and produce an independent structural analysis and cost estimate to guide future decision-making.

 March 2019- Larimer Associates and Urban Villages announced that they will no longer seek a plan that includes demolition of any historic structures in Larimer Square.
 Missing from this announcement was a commitment to whether they will respect the full scope of the legal protections the community put in place for Larimer Square, long before this owner or developer came into the picture.
 Read more in March 20 articles in the Denver Post and in BusinessDen.